nuno1212s/febft/NOTES.md

 # changes for the research branch

+* view change `hasProof` only checks the sending node's signature, rather than the signature of the consensus messages of all nodes in the proof
 * group flush() calls together, by sorting replies per node id
 * remove TLS from clients